seanmun/mns/README.md

 ### Stacking Rules (see [keeperAlgorithms.ts](src/lib/keeperAlgorithms.ts))
 - **Bottom-of-Draft stacking**: Multiple keepers in same round → stack downward (14 → 1)
 - **Top-of-Draft rule**: Only one Round 1 keeper is free
-- **Franchise tags**: Additional Round 1 keepers require $15 franchise tag each and get reassigned to next available round
+- **Franchise tags**: To keep more than one 1st round keeper, you must pay $15 for each additional first-round keeper.
+Additional Round 1 keepers get reassigned to next available round.

 ### Redshirts
 - **Eligibility**: Only rookies in their first contract year